BeardedManStudios/ForgeNetworkingRemastered/CONTRIBUTING.md

 ### Function length
 We prefer very small, descriptive functions over long monolythic functions.
 Try to keep your functions to something around 4-9 lines.
 If your functions are longer than 9 lines, it probably is a good chance for breaking it into smaller local private methods or turning what is being processed into a `class` and handling the logic more inside of there.
 This is not only for code clarity and readability, but also it makes it much easier to debug knowing the names of functons and produces clear stack traces.

+### Testing and TDD
+We are currently trying out the Unity unit testing tools and they look promising so far.
+My hope is that we will be able to fall more into the TDD ([test driven development](https://en.wikipedia.org/wiki/Test-driven_development)) flow of programming so that we have many tests for the code to make sure it continues to work as expected for all of the functionality.
+Of course, I know it is very difficult to unit test a multi-threaded, network based application, but it is important for us to try as much as possible to achieve a full test coverage of the system.